-These are opinions and exaggerations sales men and advertisers and have no legal consequences.
+These are opinions and exaggerations by sales men and advertisers and have no legal consequences.
 They should not be taken literally.

 Terms are rules, requirements and provisions which govern an agreement or a contract.
 Statements containing terms should be clear, certain and devoid of double meaning.
-In the process of negotiation, statements made the parties may be terms or representations.
+In the process of negotiation, statements made by the parties may be terms or representations.
 A statement that becomes part of the contracts is a term.
 These other statements are representation.

 The following guidelines are used to distinguish between a term and representation:

-- Superior knowledge: a statement made a person with superior knowledge about the matter is likely to be a term.
+- Superior knowledge: a statement made by a person with superior knowledge about the matter is likely to be a term.

 - Intention of the parties: if the makers of the statement intended to influence the other party, then the statement is a term.